 Building From Source

 This page gives instructions on how to build and install XGBoost from the source code on various systems.
-If the instructions do not work for you, please feel free to ask questions at the user forum.
+If the instructions do not work for you, please feel free to ask questions at GitHub.

 Note